 - Soluble Corn Fiber

 - Soy Lecithin

-The exact amount of carbohydrate and protein in the final MCT powder product varies based on the ratio of powder used.
+The exact amount of carbs and protein in the final MCT powder varies.
+It is based on the ratio of powder used.
 Typically, the powders are between 50% and 80% oil based with the rest made up by the powder carrier.

 Why Use MCT Powder vs. MCT Oil?

 The main advantages of converting MCT oil to a powder product include: